HawiCaesar/smart-goals-api/README.md

 allows you to tick off what you have done.

 ## Based on
-This app is built on https://github.com/HawiCaesar/smart-goals It is a continutation only this will use a RESTFUL API and database as opposed to python data structures like lists and dictionaries as data stores
+This app is built on [Smart Goals](https://github.com/HawiCaesar/smart-goals) It is a continutation only this will use a RESTFUL API and database as opposed to python data structures like lists and dictionaries as data stores

 ## Tests